nicolashery/nicolashery.com/posts/2015-01-19-describing-ui-state-with-data.md

 The example app we'll be building here is a screen that's part of a larger app, some kind of game.
 This screen should allow the user to build an army before going into battle, based on units that are available to her as well as the resources she has gathered.
 Here's what that could look like:

-{% image "user-interface-data-01.png" "UI as data" "Sketching the user interface" %}
+{% cloudinaryImage "user-interface-data-01.png" "UI as data" "Sketching the user interface" %}

 What are the use-cases of this app?
 Let's separate them into two groups.
 The first group covers what the user can *do*: